Chicken Foot Dominoes Rules

 • Easier for beginners

-If you’re choosing between the two, Mexican Train is usually the better starting point.
+If you’re choosing between the two, Mexican Train Dominoes is usually the better starting point.

 Choosing the Right Domino Set